physimals/quantiphyse-docs/README.md

 - A shortcut can be created to this file on your desktop but the exe file must remain with all the other dependencies.

 ### macOS

 For OSx one dependency is not yet ready for high definition screens which leads to poorer resolution.

 ### Ubuntu

-The software can be installed from the .deb package
+The software can be installed from the `.deb` package, or from the `.tar.gz`.

 ### Requirements